By SD Network, 2019-06-16

-- Transportation Consumer Advocacy Team (TCAT): March 26th, 1p.m. to 3p.m., IndependenceFirst, Milwaukee WI
+- Transportation Consumer Advocacy Team (TCAT): June 25th, 1p.m. to 3p.m., IndependenceFirst, Milwaukee WI

-- Long Term Care Advocacy Team: April 9th, 2:30p.m. to 3:30p.m., IndependenceFirst, Milwaukee WI
+- Long Term Care Advocacy Team: July 9th, 2:30p.m. to 3:30p.m., IndependenceFirst, Milwaukee WI

-- Long Term Care Advocacy Team: May 14th, 2:30p.m. to 3:30p.m., IndependenceFirst, Milwaukee WI
+- Long Term Care Advocacy Team: August 13th, 2:30p.m. to 3:30p.m., IndependenceFirst, Milwaukee WI

-- Transportation Consumer Advocacy Team (TCAT): May 28th, 2:30p.m. to 3:30p.m., IndependenceFirst, Milwaukee WI
+- Transportation Consumer Advocacy Team (TCAT): August 27th, 1p.m. to 3p.m., IndependenceFirst, Milwaukee WI

 Post your event on the Self-Determination Network and it can be included in future Network News emails to members!
 Questions?
 Suggestions?
 Contact Stacy Ellingen.